EricomSoftwareLtd/tmpDoc2003/docs/release/deploymentguide/FAQ/shieldperf.rst

 The second segment is between the Remote Browser and the Internet.
 It includes the following events:

-*   Got Policy Info & Navigating to URL – both events are received the first time that the remote browser renders the web page.
+*   Got Policy Info & Navigating to URL – both events are received the first time that the remote browser renders the web page
 *	Client_firstImageRecieved - an initial image appears in the remote page
 *	Client_domReadyEventReceived - the remote browser got Dom Ready event
 *	Client_mainFrameLoadedEventReceived - when all page resources are received
 *	Shield server page fully loaded - the page is completely loaded

 If this segment is slow (total duration is longer than 10 sec), it may be due to one of the following options: